Microsoft Authorization Guide

 Remote Mailbox Tab

 Once the option is selected you can click the Config button.
 Once the popup appears click the IdP Config tab to start configuring OAuth2.
 Here you will be presented with a form to input information from your provider (Microsoft).
-Most of the information is prefilled and does not need to be changed.
+Some of the information is prefilled and does not need to be changed.
 The important thing at this stage is to copy the Callback Endpoint (at the top of the popup) to your clipboard for a later step in this guide.

 Configure OAuth2 Form

-Azure Portal - Azure Active Directory
+Azure Portal - Mircrosoft Entra ID

 Next, click the App Registrations tab and then click + New registration to create a new application.